PowerShell/PowerShellEditorServices/CONTRIBUTING.md

   rebasing your commits.
 Once you do your final push and we see the AppVeyor build pass, we will merge your changes!

+### Security Reporting

+If you believe that there is a security vulnerability in the PowerShell extension for VSCode, it **must** be reported to [secure@microsoft.com](https://technet.microsoft.com/security/ff852094.aspx) to allow for [Coordinated Vulnerability Disclosure](https://technet.microsoft.com/security/dn467923).
+**Only** file an issue, if secure@microsoft.com has confirmed filing an issue is appropriate.
+Please also CC in [vscode-powershell@microsoft.com](mailto:vscode-powershell@microsoft.com).